Shopify XML Sitemap Limitations

 When adding the redirect, the first URL is on your domain, this can just be the relative URL, however, the URL you are redirecting to should be the absolute URL as this sits on the CDN.

-Upload to Search Console
+Upload your redirected URL to Search Console

 - Upload the redirecting sitemap URL to Search Console.
 (Index>Sitemaps>Submit Sitemap.)

 - This will take a day or so to process, during which time the Status may appear as “Couldn’t Fetch”.
 However, soon after you should see “Success”.
+Google Search Console will follow the redirect you have in place to find your resolving XML sitemap file.

 - About a week after this, you should be able to see an index coverage report for your sitemap.

-When to use a custom Shopify sitemap?
+When to use a custom Shopify XML sitemap?

 - If you migrate to Shopify and change URL structure, this could be used to help to process redirects and remove old URLs from the index.